Start today off right, with a 52 Week Savings Challenge!

 We offer a handful of free printables on your blog, but this by far is my favorite money challenge printable.

-Grab your 52 week money challenge printable 2021 below
+Grab your 52 week money challenge printable below!

-As you notice above, this weekly money challenge printable has everything you need to plan and execute a successful year-long money challenge.
+As you noticed above, this weekly money challenge printable has everything you need to plan and execute a successful year-long money challenge.
+So print it off and lets walk through how to have a successful 52 week plan to save money.

-How To Use The 52-Week Money Saving Challenge Printable
+How To Use Our 52-Week Money Saving Challenge Printable

 The money challenge printable has includes everything you need to get started.
 Start on Week 1, which says deposit $1 into your savings account.
 Once you do that, write the date in the date column.